biogeospatial/Biodiverse_publication_list/PublicationsList.md

 > Publications are listed in reverse chronological order by year, then by author within years.

 #### in press/recent ####
+  * Ceccarelli, F.S., Ojanguren-Affilastro, A.A., Ramírez, M.J., Ochoa, J.A., Mattoni, C.I. and Prendini, L. (in press) Andean uplift drives diversification of the bothriurid scorpion genus Brachistosternus.
+[Journal of Biogeography](http://dx.doi.org/10.1111/jbi.12760).

   *  Tolley, K.A., Alexander, G.J., Branch, W.R., Bowles, P. and Maritz, B. (in press) Conservation Status and Threats for African Reptiles.
 [Biological Conservation](http://dx.doi.org/10.1016/j.biocon.2016.04.006).